Basic principles of the structure of the visual analyzer. The structure and functions of the visual analyzer briefly

 The retina is the light-sensitive part of the eye, consisting of photoreceptors, which contains:

-2. sticks mainly responsible for black and white vision, dark vision and peripheral vision; length 0.06 mm, diameter 2 microns.
+2. sticks, responsible mainly for black-and-white vision, dark vision and peripheral vision; length 0.06 mm, diameter 2 microns.

 2 .4 Histological structure of the retina

-2. Second layer formed by the outer segments of photoreceptors, rods and cones ...
+2. Second layer formed by the outer segments of photoreceptors, rods and cones .
 Rods and cones are specialized, highly differentiated cells.

-6. Inner granular (nuclear) layer - form the nuclei of first-order neurons - bipolar cells, as well as the nuclei of amacrine (in the inner part of the layer), horizontal (in the outer part of the layer) and Muller cells (the nuclei of the latter lie at any level of this layer).
+6. Inner granular (nuclear) layer - form the nuclei of first-order neurons - bipolar cells, as well as the nuclei of amacrine (in the inner part of the layer), horizontal (in the outer part of the layer) and Müller cells (the nuclei of the latter lie at any level of this layer).

 7. Inner mesh (reticular) layer - separates the inner nuclear layer from the layer of ganglion cells and consists of a tangle of complex branching and intertwining processes of neurons.

-After the intersection, each optic tract contains nerve fibers coming from the inner (nasal) half of the retina of the opposite eye and from the outer (temporal) half of the retina of the same side.
+After the chiasm, each optic tract contains nerve fibers coming from the inner (nasal) half of the retina of the opposite eye and from the outer (temporal) half of the retina of the same side.

 4. Central department of the visual analyzer

-The main functional segments of photoreceptors:
+Main functional segments of photoreceptors:

-4 .1 Subcortical and cortical visualtsentra
+4 .1 Subcortical and cortical visualthisscience

 4 .2 Primary, secondary and tertiary cortical fields

 The development of tertiary fields in humans is associated with the function of speech.
 Thinking (inner speech) is possible only with the joint activity of analyzers, the integration of information from which occurs in tertiary fields.
-With congenital underdevelopment of the tertiary fields, a person is not able to master speech (utters only meaningless sounds) and even the simplest motor skills (cannot dress, use tools, etc.).
+With congenital underdevelopment of the tertiary fields, a person is not able to master speech (pronounces only meaningless sounds) and even the simplest motor skills (cannot dress, use tools, etc.).
 Perceiving and evaluating all signals from the internal and external environment, the cerebral cortex carries out the highest regulation of all motor and emotional-vegetative reactions.

 Conclusion

-List usedthliterature
+List of usedthliterature

 2. Fundamentals of sensory physiology / Ed.
-R. Schmidt. - M .: Mir, 1984.
+R. Schmidt. - M.: Mir, 1984.

 3. Rakhmankulova G.M.
 Physiology of sensory systems. - Kazan, 1986.